Table of Contents

 As separator, we select the underscore.

-We change the list group suffix in “li” in place of “lst”.
+We change the list group suffix to "li" in place of "lst".

-In the point “Name format”, we determine the order of the four name components.
-As in migRaven, we determine following order:
+In the point "name format", we determine the order of the four name components.
+As in migRaven, we determine the following order:

 Group prefix x Group ID x Path x Category ID

 We activate "Update name of 8MAN Groups automatically in case of change actions".